Apollo: An Adaptive Parameter-wise Diagonal Quasi-Newton Method for Nonconvex Stochastic Optimization: Adaptive Parameter-Wise Diagonal Quasi-Newton

 where $\theta_t$ and $\theta_t'$ are the parameters of $(\eta, \sigma)$ and $(\eta', \sigma')$ at iteration $t$, respectively. \end{theorem} From Theorem~\ref{thm:coupled}, we observe that $\eta$ and $\sigma$ are coupled with each other and in practice we only need to tune one of them, leaving the other fixed.
-Therefore, in our experiments (\S\ref{sec:experiments}), we fix $\sigma=1$ and tune $\eta$ on different problems. \paragraph{Learning Rate Warmup for \textsc{Apollo}} As discussed in \citet{kingma2015adam}, zero initialization leads to estimations biased towards zero in the initial iterations.
+Therefore, in our experiments (\S\ref{sec:experiments}), we fix $\sigma=0.01$ and tune $\eta$ on different problems\footnote{We changed $\sigma$ from 1 to 0.01 to make $\eta$ in a suitable range.
+See Appendix~\ref{appendix:sigma} for details.}.

+\paragraph{Learning Rate Warmup for \textsc{Apollo}} As discussed in \citet{kingma2015adam}, zero initialization leads to estimations biased towards zero in the initial iterations.
 For the moving average $m_t$, this bias can be corrected by dividing the bias-correction term \eqref{eq:emv}.
 For $d_t$ and $B_t$, however, we cannot derive such bias correction terms.
-Fortunately, a simple warmup heuristic of $\eta$ at the beginning iterations achieves remarkablely stable training in our experiments.
+Fortunately, a simple linear warmup heuristic of $\eta$ at the beginning iterations achieves remarkably stable training.